Winter Operations FAQ | Mainroad Mid-Island Contracting LP

 When a weather event occurs, (snow, freezing rain, flooding, etc.) our fleet and crews will be engaged in winter maintenance operations.
 Over 50 employees plus mechanical support are available to work around the clock plowing, sanding and/or salting as conditions warrant and patrolling the service area.
 Additional crews will be called into to plow the roads.

-A. Mainroad primarily uses two materials on Vancouver Island for winter road maintenance: anti-icing brine and de-icing salt with winter sand as required.
+Mainroad primarily uses two materials in the Lower Mainland for winter road maintenance: anti-icing brine and de-icing salt with winter sand as required.
 The use of a specific material is determined by the forecast, actual weather conditions and in accordance with the standard set by the Ministry.

 Anti-icing Liquids (brine): Anti-icing liquids are used as a preventative material prior to snowfall.
 Typically, these materials are applied prior to a forecasted winter event and dry on the highway surface to provide early on snow melting capabilities.
 Brine can also act as a de-icing agent during a storm or once a storm has passed and can help to remove packed snow and ice from the road surface.
 After snow has been cleared, liquid anti-icing brine is an important component in Mainroad’s plan to prevent ice from forming as it breaks down the bonding ability of ice on the road surface.